raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

-For the duration, you sense the presence of magic within 30 feet of you.
+For the duration, you sense the presence of magic within 9.0m of you.
 If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

-The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+The spell can penetrate most barriers, but it is blocked by 0.3m of stone, 2.5cm of common metal, a thin sheet of lead, or 0.9m of wood or dirt.

 #### Detect Poison and Disease